The Prince Albert I Medal

 Arnold L. Gordon epitomizes the golden age of physical oceanography as a fundamentally observational science.
 Almost alone, he drove the observational program in the Southern Ocean (SO) in succession to the explorers of the early 20th Century.
 The recent emergence of the SO as a critical component of the climate system is testimony to Arnold’s foresight extending back nearly 50 years.
 The Eltanin observations, in particular, will be his monument.
 We owe most of our knowledge of the important oceanography of the Indonesian Archipelago to Arnold’s tenacity in overcoming scientific, logistical, and political obstacles.
 He pioneered studies of Agulhas eddies, in which his early use of satellite altimetry excited wider interest in this new technology.

-The Award ceremony will take place during the Joint IAHS, IAPSO, IASPEI Assembly in Gothenburg, Sweden, 22 - 26 July 2013.
-This is followed by the Memorial Lecture by the Awardee: Large scale impact of the Indonesian Throughflow.
+The Award ceremony took place during the Joint IAHS, IAPSO, IASPEI Assembly in Gothenburg, Sweden, 22 - 26 July 2013.
+It was followed by the Memorial Lecture by the Awardee: Large scale impact of the Indonesian Throughflow.

 Previous Recipients of the Prince Albert I Medal